5 Minute Read

 - Scope 4 - Release of positive lists of chemical inputs to the chemical industry.

-Packaging materials are also considered and monitored.
-Packaging must not contain PVC and all cardboard, papers and swing tags must be recycled, biodegradable or certified accordingly.
+Finally, materials are also considered and monitored.
+For example, packaging must not contain PVC and all cardboard, papers and swing tags must be recycled, biodegradable or certified accordingly.

 You should aim to work with a manufacturer that uses certified processes and invests time and money to source sustainable materials.
 Find one that uses all the right practices in their eco packaging and garment branding range to create high-quality, sustainable products that consistently deliver the right results for businesses anywhere, of any size – just like we do.